serverless/dashboard/node/packages/aws-lambda-otel-extension/test/benchmark/README.md

 External & internal extensions are loaded.
 Internal extension operates fully, while in external extension from obtained reports just payloads are generated and logged into `stdout` (there's no conversion to Protobuf and not reporting to the remote ingestion server).

 Difference from `externalOnly` is purely that internal extension is loaded and fully active and that it sends reports to the external extension.
-While external extension prepares the payloads and logs them to the console (in JSON form) overhead of that is neglible (internal ovehead measurements are expected to show `0`).
+While external extension prepares the payloads and logs them to the console (in JSON form) overhead of that is negligible (internal overhead measurements are expected to show `0`).

 Comparing its duration overhead against `externalOnly` shows how much overhead do internal extension introduce.